What’s A 5K In Miles? Your Guide to Average 5K Time By Age And Gender

 • The length of an NBA basketball counts over 174 times.

-Note – Remember that mile markers are used on the racecourse instead of kilometers markers in the U.S. You can also learn more about marathon distance here.
+Note – Most U.S. races use mile markers, not kilometers.
+You can also learn more about marathon distance here.

 I’ve seen beginners knock out their first 5K after following a couch-to-5K plan for just a few months, and they’re often amazed at how much they can achieve.